-She organized her team into departments, assigned each one a set of core metrics,and tied these metrics to their performance and compensation structure.
-Her sales team were tracked on accounts closed, marketing team on leads generated, and development team on product quality metrics.
-While these department level KPIs were designed to drive focus and optimize for overall organizational throughput, they started having the opposite effect.
+She organized her team into departments, assigned each one a set of core metrics, and tied these metrics to their performance and compensation structure.
+Her sales team was tracked on accounts closed, the marketing team on leads generated, and the development team on product quality metrics.
+While these department-level KPIs were designed to drive focus and optimize for overall organizational throughput, they started having the opposite effect.

 For instance, sales quotas were typically met in the last week of the month.
-But while more deals were getting closed, customer cancelations (or churn) started going up.
+But customer cancelations (or churn) started going up while more deals were getting closed.
 Marketers were spending all their budget to generate hundreds of additional leads, but the overall conversion to paying customers wasn’t going up.
-And developers were busier than ever building more features at an incredible pace.
+And developers were busier than ever, building more features at an incredible pace.
 But customer retention and satisfaction were going down, not up.
-While these KPIs seemed well intentioned in isolation, they weren’t working at a macro level.
+While these KPIs seemed well-intentioned in isolation, they weren’t working at a macro level.

 A rising tide lifts all boats, but a falling tide lifts all fingers.

-Whenever Mary’s company had a good quarter, everyone pointed to their department level KPIs and took credit for it.
-But during a bad quarter, the same teams managed to use the same KPIs to rationalize why it wasn’t their fault.
+Whenever Mary’s company had a good quarter, everyone pointed to their department-level KPIs and took credit for it.
+But during a bad quarter, the same teams used the same KPIs to rationalize why it wasn’t their fault.

 Is There a Way Out?

-The mistake Bob and Josh made is that they spent a disproportionate amount of time focusing on the wrong numbers and promised a fictional plan which they weren’t able to deliver.
+The mistake Bob and Josh made is that they spent a disproportionate amount of time focusing on the wrong numbers and promised a fictional plan they couldn’t deliver.

-Mary had a much better early start but despite her best intent, quickly found herself drowning in the wrong numbers as she scaled up her product and team.
-Not only were these the wrong numbers because they were unreliable indicators of progress, but worse because they prioritized the wrong actions which led her company off course.
+Mary had a much better early start but, despite her best intentions, quickly found herself drowning in the wrong numbers as she scaled up her product and team.
+Not only were these the wrong numbers because they were unreliable indicators of progress but worse, they prioritized the wrong actions, which led her company off course.

 To summarize, the traditional measures of progress fall apart for the following reasons:

-Revenue is near zero at the earlier stages so we settle for build velocity as a measure of progress.
-But measuring progress in terms of execution of an untested plan is no better.
+Revenue is near zero at the earlier stages, so we settle for build velocity as a measure of progress.
+But measuring progress in terms of executing an untested plan is no better.

-As a result, we end up building two different stories of our business.
+As a result, we build two different stories of our business.
 The story we tell our stakeholders and the story we tell ourselves.
-They both start out the same, but diverge significantly over time because each uses a different definition of progress.
+They both start the same but diverge significantly over time because each uses a different definition of progress.

 Is there a way out of this dichotomy?